Training for early childhood professionals

 We also covered behavioral problems (intolerance, impulsivity, inattention, disturbing other children) of children who hadn’t have proper development of motion or faced cognitive problems. Éva showed many examples of how small steps can be used to help raise skill levels by these activities in order to improve children’s overall behavior, reducing their frustration levels and increasing their confidence.

-The project „Chance for children” FMP-E/1901/4.1/015 is supported by the European Union, co-financed by the European Regional Development Fund, in the frame of the Slovakia-Hungary Interreg Program Small Project Fund.
+The “Chance for children from disadvantaged backgrounds“ FMP-E/1901/4.1/015 project is supported by the European Union, co-financed by the European Regional Development Fund, through the support of the Slovakia-Hungary Interreg V A Program Small Project Fund.